Shit: Positive attitude

-The word bullshit also denotes false or insincere discourse.
-(Horseshit is roughly equivalent, while chickenshit means cowardly, batshit indicates a person is crazy, and going apeshit indicates a person is entering a state of high excitement or unbridled rage.)
-Are you shitting me?! is a question sometimes given in response to an incredible assertion.
-An answer that reasserts the veracity of the claim is, I shit you not.

 Emphasis

 Perhaps the only constant connotation that shit reliably carries is that its referent holds some degree of emotional intensity for the speaker.
 Whether offense is taken at hearing the word varies greatly according to listener and situation, and is related to age and social class: elderly speakers and those of (or aspiring to) higher socioeconomic strata tend to use it more privately and selectively than younger and more blue-collar speakers.

 Like the word fuck, shit is often used to add emphasis more than to add meaning, for example, shit!
 I was so shit-scared of that shithead that I shit-talked him into dropping out of the karate match!
 The term to shit-talk connotes bragging or exaggeration (whereas to talk shit primarily means to gossip [about someone in a damaging way] or to talk in a boastful way about things which are erroneous in nature), but in such constructions as the above, the word shit often functions as an interjection.

 The exclamation holy shit derives its force from the juxtaposition of the sacred with the profane.

 Unlike the word fuck, shit is not used emphatically with -ing or as an infix.
 For example; I lost the shitting karate match would be replaced with ...the fucking karate match.
 Similarly, while in-fucking-credible is generally acceptable, in-shitting-credible is not.